 Large Pond and Bridge

 Directly in front of the Pavilion is a large pond with a bridge crossing over it.
 There are many animals that live in the pond, including Canada Geese, ducks, fish, and even turtles!
-While we didn’t get to see any turtles, but we saw geese and ducks swimming around and resting on the rocks.

 South Pond and Woodland

-In this area, you will see water cascading down the rocks into a small pond shaded by many large trees.
-You can continue walking down the path into a shady, wooded area which is incredibly green with woodland plants and ferns.
-This is a great place to go for a little walk, relax, and take in the beautiful scenery around you.
+In this area, we witnessed water cascading down the rocks into a small pond shaded by many large trees.
+Continue walking down the path into a shady, wooded area which is incredibly green with woodland plants and ferns.

 Friendship Between Two Cities

-Near the front entrance of the park, there is a plaque to commemorate the friendship between the two cities.
 Up close, you can see a photo collage of citizens from Mississauga and Kariya.
 Kariya Park celebrates this special connection between Mississauga and Kariya, Japan.

 And when you look from far away, you can see that the photos come together to create one single image representing the Japanese festival in Kariya, Mando Matsuri.
 Mando Matsuri is a festival that has been celebrated for more than 200 years by residents of Kariya, Japan.